Seeed-Studio/ModelAssistant/docs/Meter-reading-detection-own-dataset.md

-# Train and deploy an analog meter reading detection model with existing dataset
+# Collect, train and deploy an analog meter reading detection model with your own dataset

-This guide will explain how you can train an analog meter detection model using an existing dataset and deploy on the Grove - Vision AI Module.
-This will only be accurate for the dataset that we provide.
-However, if you want to generate a more accurate model with your own dataset for your own application, please follow this tutorial.
+This guide will explain how you can prepare your own analog meter reading detection dataset, annotate them, train and then finally deploy on the Grove - Vision AI Module.
+If you want to experience the meter detection application in the fastest way, follow this tutorial.

 ### Prerequisites